 We had a fun weekend racing in Limassol and won medals for our Ladies Premier crew.
-This trip provided not just a platform for competition but also a chance for winter sunshine and camaraderie among teams to have fun and enjoy ourselves.
+This trip provided not just a platform for competition but also a chance for winter sunshine and camaraderie among teams from various countries.
+As the season winds down, the club is already looking ahead to future competitions and training opportunities.

+The club based in Defford train and race hard but our priority is to have fun and enjoy ourselves.
 We are arranging taster and training sessions in January.
 If you are interested in giving the sport a try email us to have a go! hello@pershorephoenix.com